-Apples are widely known for their abundance in vitamins and minerals, but also for their pectin content.
+Apples are widely known for their abundance of vitamins and minerals, but also for their pectin content.

 Pectin helps break down toxins in our intestines stimulating peristaltic activity and enhances bowel function leading to a healthier digestive system.

 The skin in apples are high in vitamin A, that is why it is important to juice whole apples.